 The declared aim of the National Centre for Reading Education and Research is to contribute to the implementation of the national education policy in preschool, primary school and secondary school / high school.
 The goal is for all children, youths and adults to receive equal and individually adapted high-quality education in an inclusive community.

-The Centre shall contribute to increasing the quality of Norwegian reading education, and is to be a national resource center in the work towards strengthening Norwegians’ reading competency.
+The Centre will contribute to increasing the quality of Norwegian reading education, and is to be a national resource center in the work towards strengthening Norwegians’ reading competency.
 The centre’s aim is also to stimulate reading and cultivate children’s love for reading in Norwegian nursery schools/kindergartens and primary schools.

 The Reading Centre is a multidisciplinarian centre.
 Our research concerns language and literacy development and assessment in educational contexts, from kindergartens to workplaces.
 Theoretically and methodologically the centre displyas a broad fan of approaces to different aspects of literacy.